shsagir/play-area-sync/docs/install-grav-1-uni.md

 ### Install plugins & themes

-All the regular ways are support: Use the Grav admin, use the command line or just unpack the plugins and themes to the appropriate directories.
+All the regular ways are supported: Use the Grav admin, use the command line or just unpack the plugins and themes to the appropriate directories.

 ### Environment configuration